fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### Added GFSNeohellenic Fonts
 ### User's Screen with email.
 This should be further modified to include settings like change language, password etc...
 ### Ability to change price too.
+### Dynamic UI using Dimensions width for small and big screens.

 ## TODO